Digital Signature Creation/Setup (TOTAL Only)

 - Now, you'll need to crop the image as closely to your signature as possible, leaving as little white space around the signature as possible.
 Many times your scanner software helps you with this.
 However, if the scanner software does not offer such a feature, use a separate program or image editing software to accomplish this.

-- Microsoft Windows comes with a program called Paint to help with this process.
+Microsoft Windows comes with a program called Paint to help with this process.
 Locate this software by going to Start, (All) Programs, Accessories, then click Paint.
 If you're using Windows 8 or 10, simply type Paint into the Start screen and press Enter.
 Open the image that you just scanned, and use the Crop feature.
 Microsoft Paint provides a help menu that assists with this, but for further assistance you must contact Microsoft or a local technician.
-The video at the top of this page demonstrates this process for you.

 - Once you've cropped the signature, save the file to a location that you'll easily remember, such as your Photos folder or your Desktop.